Jackelyneg/covid-19-image-classification/README.md

 - Fever

 ## Loading The Saved Models/predicting the Results/ FLASK Deployment
-Finally We loaded out Models, Combined them in google colab and then deployed in an app using Flask. following is the link for our code.
+Finally We loaded out Models, Combined them in google colab and then deployed in an app using Flask.
+Following is the link for our code.
 ![CODE](https://github.com/Jackelyneg/covid-19-image-classification/blob/main/flaskapp_Xray_symptoms_map.ipynb)